 - The highest incidence and mortality rates are in sub-Saharan Africa, Latin America, and South/Southeast Asia (Figure 1).

-- Most cervical cancer in developing countries occurs in women who take care of children, provide income for families, and work in their communities.
+- Most cervical cancer in low-resource settings occurs in women who take care of children, provide income for families, and work in their communities.

 - Poor women in industrialized countries have a higher incidence of cervical cancer than their wealthier neighbors.

 - Cervical cancer is caused by human papillomaviruses (HPV).6,7 Safe and effective vaccines have been developed against the HPV types responsible for most of the cancers.

 - These vaccines are now available for girls and young women; HPV vaccine has also been approved for boys in some countries (see information about vaccinating boys in the Vaccination strategies section below).